Master of Science

 Requirements of forestry systems to provide a wide range of forest ecosystem functions and services are analysed from a socio-economic, forest management and innovation-system perspective.
 Strategies for innovation and transformation are developed for decision-making from the company level to international political agenda setting.
 Throughout the study programme, with help of scientific discussions, political debates, insights on policy, business and forest practices up to the student’s own transformation project, the students become familiar with tools, methods and strategies to promote innovations in the forestry sector from new wood products to political transformation processes.

 The programme consists of four semesters.
-A total of 30 ECTS shall be completed each semester, consisting of mandatory and a selection of elective modules.
-Further academic content like specialization modules are eligible recognized by the European Credit Transfer System.
-This results in a total of 120 ECTS for the master's programme FST.
+A total of 30 ECTS credits must be completed each semester, comprising compulsory and compulsory-elective modules.
+Additional academic content, such as specialisation modules, is eligible for credit under the European Credit Transfer System.
+This results in a total of 120 ECTS credits for the FST Master’s programme.

-Future-oriented silvicultural planning and management approaches, planning, IT implementation, logistics, silviculture are part of the content of your study for future-oriented planning and management approaches.
+Forward-looking silvicultural planning and management approaches, planning, IT implementation, logistics and silviculture are all part of your degree programme in forward-looking planning and management approaches.

-Innovations and potentials Transformation strategies and process modelling, innovations and socio-technical system understanding are the topics of this semester.
+Innovations and potential, transformation strategies and process modelling, as well as innovations and an understanding of socio-technical systems, are the focus of this semester.

 After graduation